Outing.golf

 The Lodge at Pebble Beach, premium ocean-view rooms

 Budget conversations matter more here than almost anywhere else.
-Confirm the group's real range before you start discussing Pebble Beach as a destination.
+Confirm the group's real range before you start discussing Pebble Beach as a destination — our golf trip cost per person guide shows where this sits against every other tier of trip.

 Courses to consider

-Most groups planning a Pebble Beach trip structure their schedule around one Pebble Beach round and fill additional days with other Peninsula courses.
+Most groups planning a Pebble Beach trip structure their schedule around one Pebble Beach round and fill additional days with other Peninsula courses across a wide price spread.

 • Pebble Beach Golf Links — The centerpiece of any trip here.
 Oceanfront holes on the back nine and the famous 18th are as good as any finish in public golf.
-Book as early as possible; tee times release up to two months in advance for resort guests.
+Roughly $675+ as of 2026; book the moment your window opens.

 • Spyglass Hill — Considered by many serious golfers to be a better test than Pebble Beach.
-Starts in the forest, moves to the oceanside, and has a strong reputation among golfers who care about difficulty and design.
+Starts in the dunes by the ocean, moves into the Del Monte Forest, and has a strong reputation among golfers who care about difficulty and design.

-• Poppy Hills — The most accessible and affordable of the Peninsula courses.
-Good option for a third day or for groups with a wider range of budgets.
+• Poppy Hills — A solid, affordable Del Monte Forest layout and a good option for a third day or for groups with a wider range of budgets.

 Organizer notes